Six injured when taxi jumps curb in Manhattan - NewsBreak

 The six victims were taken to a hospital for treatment.
 One of the victims was the taxi driver.

-During an appearance at the scene, Mayor Eric Adams said four of the victims were tourisits — two of them were from Ohio and two of them were visiting from Mexico.
+During an appearance at the scene, Mayor Eric Adams said four of the victims were tourists — two of them were from Ohio and two of them were visiting from Mexico.

 Adams said the city has reached out to the mayor of Columbus, Ohio in regard to transporting family members of those two victims into New York City.